Maurice Acker

-Maurice Acker (born June 25, 1987) is an American professional basketball player for Lille Métropole BC.
+Maurice Orlando Acker (born June 25, 1987) is an American professional basketball player who played for Lille Métropole BC.
 He was a standout college player for the Marquette Golden Eagles.
 He played high school basketball at Hillcrest High School, a teammate of Marquette alumni Jerel McNeal.
 He was drafted in the eighth round of the 2010 NBA D League Draft by the Bakersfield Jam, but was waived in November of that year.

 College career

 Maurice averaged 9.2 points, 4.6 assists and 2.4 rebounds in 31.7 minutes and started in all 28 games as a freshman at Ball State University.
 He was named Mid-American Conference Freshman of the Year in 2005–06.
 After his freshman season he transferred to Marquette University and sat out the 2006–07 season before suiting up as a sophomore in 2007–08.
 In the 2008–09 season, Acker took over the starting point guard position because regular starter Dominic James broke his ankle in a loss to the Connecticut Huskies, and started the rest of the season in his place.
 He started almost every game in the 2009–10 season, averaging 29.2 minutes, 8.7 points, 3.7 assists, and an impressively low 1.2 turnovers per game.